heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## Conclusion

-Congratulations, you have created and customized your DEV account.
-Since you are now a part of the DEV community, you're able to create posts
+Congratulations, you have created your DEV account with GitHub and customized it.
+Since you are now a part of the DEV community, you're able to create posts and interact with fellow DEV community members.